reaktor/pluspool-led/README.md

 This will generate a static file version of our site inside `/out` directory.
 More info about static export in Next can be found [here](https://nextjs.org/docs#static-html-export).

+## Configuration for S3

+For info on the S3 configuration for the data files look [here](https://github.com/reaktor/pluspool-led-scrape-data).

 ## Configuration for Netlify

 ### Build settings